-- 1. Tilt the cab and remove the console. - Remove the driven pulley guard (front) by unlocking it from it's attaching points. - 3.
-To remove the drive pulley guard, pull out the retaining clip (A) and pull on the spring (B) to disengage the pin from the bracket.
+- Tilt the hood and remove the console - Remove the driven pulley guard (front) by unlocking it from it's attaching points. - To remove the drive pulley guard, pull out the retaining clip (A) and pull on the spring (B) to disengage the pin from the bracket.

-4. Push the pulley guard forward to disengage the front attachment (C) from the frame.
+Push the pulley guard forward to disengage the front attachment (C) from the frame.
 Lift the guard from the vehicle.